 (4) Dry ginger with Chebulic Myrobalan (Chhoti Harad) & Celery: (read “Ajmoda, harad & Sonth” for detailed recipe).

-Women use dry ginger powder (sonth) with jaggery (gur) as a traditional remedy for recovery after delivery.
+Women use sonth with jaggery (gur) as a traditional remedy for recovery after delivery.
 It is in use since ancient era- from the time of our ancestors and quite effective too.